Colum McCann

-Colum McCann is an Irish writer of literary fiction.
-He was born in Dublin, Ireland, and now lives in New York.
-He is the co-founder and President of Narrative 4, an empathy education nonprofit.
-He is also a Thomas Hunter Writer in Residence at Hunter College, New York.
+Colum McCann (born February 28, 1965) is an Irish writer of literary fiction.
+He was born in Dublin, Ireland, and currently resides in New York.
+He is known as an international writer who believes in the "democracy of storytelling."
+He has won numerous awards, including the U.S. National Book Award and the International Dublin Literary Award, and his work has been published in over 40 languages as well as being published in many American and international publications.
+He also is the co-founder and president of Narrative 4, an international empathy education nonprofit.

-McCann's work has been published in over 40 languages, and has appeared in The New York Times, New Yorker, Esquire, Paris Review, The Atlantic Monthly, Granta, as well as other international publications.

 McCann is the author of seven novels, including Apeirogon (2020), TransAtlantic (2013) and the National Book Award-winning Let the Great World Spin (2009).
 He has also written three collections of short stories, including Thirteen Ways of Looking, released in October 2015.
-His next book (American Mother) is set to be released in January 2024 and tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
-His next novel (Twist) is set to be released in 2025.
+American Mother was released in March 2024 and tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
+His latest novel, Twist, was released in March 2025.

-Early life
+Early life and education

-Ireland

-McCann was born in 1965 in Dublin.
-The fourth of five children, he grew up in Deansgrange, a southern suburb of the city.
-His mother was from County Londonderry in Northern Ireland, and McCann would spend summers with his family there.
-His father, Sean McCann, was the features editor for the Dublin Evening Press and a prolific author.
-Colum fondly remembers following his father around the newsroom and seeing the writing process in action.
-McCann started his writing journey at age eleven, when he rode his bike around the Dun Laoghaire borough, collected soccer scores, and wrote up short summaries for the Irish Press.
+McCann’s mother is from Derry in Northern Ireland, and he spent summers with his family there.
+His father, Sean McCann, was features editor for the Evening Press newspaper in Dublin, and a prolific author.
+Colum remembers following his father around the newsroom and seeing the writing process in action.
+McCann started writing at age eleven, when he rode his bike around Dun Laoghaire reporting on local football matches for The Irish Press.

-Despite his father's advice to "not become a journalist," McCann began his career as a newspaper writer.
+Despite his father's advice to "not become a journalist", McCann began his career as a newspaper writer.
 He studied journalism at the College of Commerce in Rathmines, Dublin (now a part of the Technological University Dublin).
-While in school, he wrote for a number of Irish newspapers, and in 1983 he was named "Young Journalist of the Year" for his reporting on women who were victims of domestic violence.
-McCann has said that his time in the Irish newspapers gave him an excellent platform from which to launch a career in fiction.
+While at school, he wrote for a number of newspapers, including the Irish Independent and the Evening Herald, and in 1983 he was named "Young Journalist of the Year".
+McCann has said that his time in newspapers gave him an excellent platform from which to launch a career in fiction.